-To make the Grand Prix TT a true no compromise tire, it's marked as a limited tread depth tire.
+To make the Grand Prix TT a truly no compromise tire optimized for speed, it comes with only a limited amount of tread depth.
 You shouldn't buy these tires if you want your tires to last a long time.
 The TT does come with a Vectran Breaker under the tread that helps protect against punctures.
-Continental claims the Vectran layer only adds a very small amount of rolling resistance.
+Continental claims the Vectran layer only adds a slight amount of rolling resistance.

 |Model||Grand Prix TT|

 |Supplied By||Supplied by Continental|

 |Size and Weight Measurements (Bike Wheel: 622x17C, Pressure: 100 psi / 6.9 bar)|

 |Measured Height||24 mm|

 |Total Tire Thickness Sidewall||0.45 mm|